TTArtisan 17mm f/1.8 Air - Real-World Review

 Pressure-Testing Your Camera Gear

 Sounds like something on the wall of a martial arts dojo?
-Absolutely.
+Yeah, it does.
+Sorry.

-But I honestly believe in pressure-testing gear.
-I’m often surprised at what I learn and how it informs the way I employ that gear in the future.
+But I honestly believe in pressure-testing gear because I’m often surprised at what I learn and how it changes the way that I utilize that gear in the future.

 Problems With the TTArtisan 17mm f/1.8 Air